stackitcloud/stackit-cli/README.md

 ## Installation

 Please refer to our [installation guide](./INSTALLATION.md) for instructions on how to install and get started using the STACKIT CLI.

+## Documentation

+There is some [documentation](./docs/stackit.md) available in the markdown format inside the `docs` directory of the repository.

 ## Usage